Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 > [!CAUTION]
 > Must remember:
-> - Draft Pull Requests cannot be merged unless it set as ready
+> - Draft Pull Requests cannot be merged unless it set as ready.
 > - Code owners are not automatically requested to review draft pull requests.
 > - Marking a pull request as ready for review will request reviews from any code owners.
 > - You can convert a pull request to a draft at any time.

 ## LINKING ACTIVITY

-You can link Issues to PR so that the state of the pull request will automatically close the issue
+You can link Issues to PR so that the state of the pull request will automatically close the issue.

 You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message.